Nevada vs. Georgia Tech: Sportsbook promo codes, odds, spread, over/under - December 24

 Nevada vs. Georgia Tech Betting Trends

-- Nevada has won eight games against the spread this season, while failing to cover three times.
+- Nevada has compiled an 8-3-0 record against the spread this season.

-- A total of five out of the Wolf Pack's 11 games this season have hit the over.
+- A total of five out of the Wolf Pack's 11 games this season have gone over the point total.

-- Georgia Tech has compiled a 6-5-0 record against the spread this season.
+- Georgia Tech has put together a 6-5-0 record against the spread this year.

-- In the Yellow Jackets' 11 chances this year, the combined scoring has gone over the point total four times.
+- A total of four Yellow Jackets games this year have hit the over.

 Nevada Futures Odds